Research, Reports, and Policies

 - To undertake due diligence to ensure our suppliers have the same commitment to their products and supply chains.

 - To give preference to suppliers that guarantee their products to be free of conflict minerals.

 Managing our environmental impact

-Through our Environmental Policy and our ISO 14001:2015 certificate, we’ve made an official commitment to protect the environment and to comply with European environmental legislation, regulations, and customer specific requirements in all of our operations, processes, and services.
+Through our Environmental Policy and our ISO 14001:2015 certificate, we have made an official commitment to protect the environment and to comply with European environmental legislation, regulations, and customer-specific requirements in all of our operations, processes, and services.

 Explore our other focus areas

 Our aim is to meet the needs of the present without compromising the needs of future generations.
 As well as ensuring transparency in everything we do, we also focus on the following areas: